j842-deprecated/old_docker-ansible/README.md

 ### SSH Keys

-Keys to access ansible clients are configured with:
+Keys to access clients can be copied into the configuration volume with:
 ```
 bin/copykeys PATH
 ```
 This will copy all files from PATH into /root/.ssh in the docker container.
-Until this is run there will be no SSH keys.
+Either run this or create keys in the ansible session (preserving the symlink from /root/.ssh).

 ### Default Path